Christian country music: Radio

 Radio personality Bob Wilson was one of the first radio personalities to see the potential of the genre.
 His weekly show Gospel Country Round-up aired for many years playing southern and Christian country music.
 Many Christian country stations today are going the way of Internet stations.
 That is a positive move for this genre, however, because there are few terrestrial radio stations that play a strictly Christian country format.
 Many mainstream country stations only have a weekly Sunday Country Gospel show.

 Christian country has several syndicated programs.
 The Country Gospel Countdown has broadcast since 1984 and syndicated since 1988, The Country Parson radio program with host Scott Perkins, broadcast since 1995 and has been syndicated since 1998.
 Today's Cross Country with Marty Smith, broadcast since 1995, syndicated since 1996.
 Ken's Country Radio Show, The Radio Hour, Country Messenger, The Ranch radio show on KKUS, and Canadian produced Riverside Country.
 The Country Gospel Music Guild also airs a weekly radio program while Circuit Rider Radio airs on conventional and satellite radio worldwide.

 Other syndicated weekend shows that feature Inspirational and Positive Country music are Power Source Top 20, and finally, the American Christian Music Review for United Stations Radio Networks.
 These programs are aired nationwide weekly on both Country and Southern Gospel radio stations.

-AM/FM and Internet stations that play Christian Country Music, 90.5 KJIC Christian Country Radio, CBN Cross Country, HLE Radio, Heaven's Country, 89.9 Today's Christian Country.
+AM/FM and Internet stations that play Christian Country Music include 90.5 KJIC Christian Country Radio, CBN Cross Country, HLE Radio, Heaven's Country and 89.9 Today's Christian Country.

-Artists
+Country gospel musicians

 Many secular country music artists have recorded country gospel songs or have performed them on their radio and television programs.
-From 1956-1960, two network shows usually concluded with a gospel number, which was popular with viewers: The Tennessee Ernie Ford Show and Red Foley's Ozark Jubilee.

-Other shows like Hee Haw, the Barbara Mandrell and the Mandrell Sisters Show, and the Statler Brothers implemented the same programming style.
-For instance, Hee Haw featured a gospel song at the end of each of its shows; series stars Roy Clark, Buck Owens, Grandpa Jones and Kenny Price would sing either a traditional hymn or a newer one well known by mainstream country and Christian country audiences, and the segment itself served as a balance to the show's loony, corn-style humor.

-The Grand Ole Opry, the longest running radio show and one of the most popular country music shows, has always included gospel music as a part of its program.
+From 1956–1960, two network shows usually concluded with a gospel number, which was popular with viewers: The Tennessee Ernie Ford Show and Red Foley's Ozark Jubilee.
+Other shows like Hee Haw, the Barbara Mandrell & the Mandrell Sisters, and the Statler Brothers implemented the same programming style.
+Hee Haw featured a gospel song at the end of each of its shows.
+Stars Roy Clark, Buck Owens, Grandpa Jones, and Kenny Price would sing a traditional hymn or a well-known song by mainstream country and Christian artists.
+The segment itself served as a balance to the show's loony, corn-style humor.
+The Grand Ole Opry, the longest running radio show and one of the most popular country music shows, includes gospel music as a part of its program.